software-atelier/issue-tracking-sync/README.md

 }
 ```

-- `ch.loewenfels.issuetrackingsync.executor.SimpleSynchronizationAction` reads a list of `fieldMappingDefinitions` (see below).
+- `ch.loewenfels.issuetrackingsync.executor.SimpleSynchronizationAction` reads a list of `fieldMappingDefinitions` (see below)
 - `ch.loewenfels.issuetrackingsync.executor.actions.CommentsSynchronizationAction` adds all comments present in the source
   client but missing on the target (equality is based on source comment text being found in target comment text or vice versa)
 - `ch.loewenfels.issuetrackingsync.executor.actions.AttachmentsSynchronizationAction` adds all attachments present in the source